avafinger/bananapi-zero-ubuntu-base-minimal/README.md

     * attempt to get bt working

+Configuring ZRAM for the memory hungry stuffs

+		sudo apt-get install zram-config
+		sync && sudo reboot

+On next reboot you will see if ZRAM is active:

+		ubuntu@bpi-m2z:~$ ls /dev/zr*
+		/dev/zram0  /dev/zram1  /dev/zram2  /dev/zram3

 # What's new with this Image v3
 Image updated to **Kernel 4.18.4** and has the following working: